StockwatchDev/application_settings/docs/Quick_start.md

 === "Configuration"
     ```python
-    # One of the first things to do in an application is loading the config
+    # One of the first things to do in an application is loading the parameters
     MyExampleConfig.load()
     # Now you can access parameters via get()
     # If you get() MyExampleConfig before load(), it will be loaded automatically